rerun/rerun/modules/stubbs/README.md

 Adding '-v' effectively has `rerun` call the command implementation script with bash's "-vx" flags.

-Here's a snippet of freddy's "dance" command with verbose output:
+Here's a snippet of the `freddy:dance` command with verbose output:

     rerun -v freddy:dance
     .